britecharts/britecharts/src/doc/tutorials/installing-britecharts.md

 * this [JSBin][jsbinSandbox] sandbox project
 * this [CodePen][codepenSandbox] pen

-## Building the Source Code
+## Building the source code
-In order to build the Soure Code, you need to first get the code.
+To build the soure code, you need first to get the code.
 You can do it by cloning or downloading it from Github.com.
 You can clone the git repository by running:
 ```
    git clone https://github.com/eventbrite/britecharts.git
 ```